mattermost/mattermost-handbook/operations/workplace/people/total-rewards.md

 - Video: Our approach to compensation: [Video Link](https://mattermost.zoom.us/rec/share/5pATCWceLN1Z_LQuOwtWkscRFybXD8EF-SUFp9rqTgwd3OmljOpqsfEULxiBX0zW.tNwvtB2SP15OlkEU?startTime=1655086943000); [Passcode](https://docs.google.com/document/d/1lGj5XIuyVIMlyRjzXzM2juD5rhVe85nuOWZ6cqFyYpE/edit?usp=sharing)
 - Slides: Our approach to compensation: [Link](https://docs.google.com/presentation/d/1sktnALj-FUffGE2HgywADwpSvWJRiEYqMrMHLAZihiE/edit?usp=sharing)

+## How We Determine Compensation

+The salary range for each position is determined using this formula:

+**Salary = (Role + [Level](https://docs.google.com/spreadsheets/d/1D8cGVMvLv4qKSpev7R3_DqEeiry-uKCjVdwbCTTgA0I/edit?usp=sharing)) x Cost of Labour**

+**Experience Within Level**

+The salary range is broken into four quarters, representing different competency levels i.e. new to role, learning, mastering or teaching.
+A staff member’s pay level within the salary range i.e. quarter-placement, will vary depending on the career stage, and will generally follow the following guidelines:

+- _**New to Role (Partially Meets Expectations)**_

+This is the lowest quarter of the salary range (up to 25% range penetration).
+This portion of the range applies to staff members that are new to the job and/or field, have little or no direct, related prior experience, and are still building the skills, knowledge, and ability to handle job responsibilities.
+The staff member at this point is not yet performing the full scope of the job requirements.

+- _**Learning (Generally Meets Expectations)**_

+This is the second quarter of the salary range (25% to 50% range penetration).
+This portion of the range applies to staff members that are deep into the learning curve for the role and performing job responsibilities effectively.
+The staff member at this point possesses all of the base knowledge and skill requirements, but may still be learning some aspects of the job or developing expertise.

+- _**Mastering (Fully Functioning & Often Exceeds Expectations)**_

+This is the third quarter of the salary range (50% to 75% range penetration).
+This portion of the range applies to staff members that are exhibiting the core competencies of the position, performing all tasks effectively and independently, and often exceeding expectations.

+- _**Teaching (Consistently Exceeds Expectations)**_

+This is the highest quarter of the salary range (75% to 100% range penetration).
+This portion of the range applies to staff members with unique talent and extensive experience.
+The staff is a subject matter expert with a depth of knowledge that extends beyond primary responsibilities.
+Ready for promotion to the next level when the opportunity arises.

 ## Frequently Asked Questions

 **What if my candidate's current compensation and/or expected compensation is materially higher than the recommendation from our Total Rewards System?**